Vasishta03/DataForge/README.md

 # 📊 DataForge

-**DataForge** is a Python-based GUI tool that automates the generation of synthetic datasets using real-world references from Kaggle and local LLMs.
-It's built for developers, testers, data scientists, and AI researchers who need realistic but safe-to-use datasets for experimentation or application development.
+**DataForge** is a Python tool that helps teams quickly generate usable datasets using AI.
+It fetches real data from Kaggle, creates fake but realistic versions using an LLM, and makes them securely accessible via GUI and API.
+Perfect for safe prototyping and model testing.

 ---